 It’s no secret that fake news online is a big issue.
+Fake news is big business, and it has unfortunately become a common way to make money with a blog.
 With a wider reach today than ever before, many people are making claims that fake news even affected the outcome of the election for our next President.
 On the surface, that makes sense.
 Many people only consume news from social media sites like Facebook and Twitter, so it doesn’t take much for misinformation to spread.

 While Facebook and Google have announced plans to crack down on fake news, including the outright exclusion of certain domains from their services, one of the biggest names in the news today says a different approach is needed.